 Can eating protein before bed help with weight management?

-Yes, pre-sleep protein can support weight management by preserving lean muscle mass while encouraging fat metabolism.
-Protein also helps manage late-night hunger and reduces cravings.
+Possibly, in an indirect way.
+Consuming protein before bed may support weight management by helping preserve lean muscle mass, which plays a role in maintaining metabolic health.
+Protein can also increase satiety, which may help reduce late-night hunger or cravings.
 Choose portion-controlled, protein-rich options like Greek yogurt, cottage cheese, or a protein shake to support recovery without excess calories.

 Does eating protein before bed affect sleep quality?

-Light, easy-to-digest protein sources like Greek yogurt, cottage cheese, or a protein shake work well before bed without disrupting sleep.
-However, heavy or hard-to-digest proteins like large steaks can slow digestion and potentially cause discomfort.
-Stick to lighter options and avoid eating too much late at night.
+Light, easy-to-digest protein sources like Greek yogurt, cottage cheese, or a protein shake should work well before bed without disrupting sleep.

 The Bottom Line